davidscholberg/irkbot/README.md

 $GOPATH/bin/irkbot
 ```

-Once Irkbot has connected, you can get a list of bot commands by typing `..help` in either a channel that Irkbot is in or a in a private message.
+Once Irkbot has connected, you can get a list of bot commands by typing the help command in either a channel that Irkbot is in or a in a private message.
+E.g., if the `cmd_prefix` config value is set to `!`, then the help command would be `!help`.

-More information about Irkbot's current modules can be gathered by looking at the modules' source in the `lib/modules` directory.
+More information about Irkbot's current modules can be gathered by looking at the modules' source in the [lib/module](lib/module) directory.

 ### Module development